Section context

 The legal bases and mechanics below are summarized from the cited Acts and

-VAT Act ss 38(4a), 38A, 39, 66;
+- VAT Act sections 38(4a), 38A, 39, 66

-VAT General Regulations Fifth Schedule; and the
+- VAT General Regulations Fifth Schedule

-referenced interest notices (including SI 55/2021 and the gazetted 2025 updates).
+referenced interest notices (including SI 55 of 2021 and the gazetted 2025 updates)